|

 directly observing 'Life through Light and Death; Beauty and

-Savagery.'
-That unity-of-purpose would define the next 70 years
+believed, that 'sensation' would unify and perpetuate the next 70 years

 46. A weapons officer offered a remote fire switch to

-Dal El, who returned the honor to the weapons officer.
-Dal El
+Dal, who graciously returned the honor to the weapons officer.

 concentrated energy sped toward the asteroid while everyone